Pipeline

 Epetraborole is a boron-containing, orally-available, small molecule inhibitor of bacterial leucyl-tRNA synthetase, or LeuRS, an enzyme that catalyzes the attachment of leucine to transfer RNA, or tRNA, molecules, an essential step in protein synthesis.
 Epetraborole forms a complex with a tRNALeu molecule, trapping the terminal ribonucleotide of tRNALeu in the editing site of the enzyme, which prevents the synthetic site from attaching leucine to tRNALeu thus shutting down tRNA leucylation and leading to a block in protein synthesis.
 This is an example of a completely novel target being enabled by boron chemistry.

 We continue to explore epetraborole’s potential in the treatment of non-tuberculous mycobacterial lung disease, or NTM lung disease.
-While the EBO-301 trial in treatment-refractory MAC lung disease failed to demonstrate adequate efficacy in patients with severe, difficult-to-treat MAC lung disease, we continue to explore epetraborole’s potential for treatment-naive MAC lung disease, the most common type of NTM, and M. abscessus, since oral epetraborole 500mg daily was generally well-tolerated.
+While the EBO-301 trial in treatment-refractory MAC lung disease failed to demonstrate adequate efficacy in patients with severe, difficult-to-treat MAC lung disease, we continue to explore epetraborole in M. abscessus lung disease, a highly drug-resistant, rapidly growing non-tuberculous mycobacteria that is a common soil and water contaminant.

 M. abscessus (Mycobacterium abscessus)

-M. abscessus is a highly drug-resistant, rapidly growing NTM that is a common soil and water contaminant.
-We are developing epetraborole as a potential first-line therapy in M. abscessus lung disease, which represents a smaller subset of NTM (~20% of NTM patients) but has a high unmet need.
+M. abscessus is a highly drug-resistant, rapidly growing non-tuberculous mycobacteria that is a common soil and water contaminant.
+We are developing epetraborole as a potential first-line therapy in M. abscessus lung disease.
 Current treatments for M. abscessus lung disease have poor efficacy (~50%), are often delivered by intravenous infusion, and have significant tolerability and safety issues.
 We believe that oral epetraborole, in combination with other drugs, has the potential to treat M. abscessus lung disease based on its in vitro and in vivo potency against multiple isolates.

 Clinical Trials

-AN2 Therapeutics is committed to addressing the challenges of infectious and other diseases and improving global human health.
+AN2 Therapeutics is committed to delivering high-impact drugs to patients that address critical unmet needs and improve health outcomes.
 Successful clinical trials are required to gain regulatory approval for new medications to advance patient care and may be required to support any approved products.

 For information on AN2 Therapeutics clinical trials that may be recruiting, search AN2 Therapeutics at www.clinicaltrials.gov